 Destination: San Francisco

-The marketing of San Francisco and the Bay Area as a world-famous tourist destination is a project with strong historical links to the airline industry.
-Destination: San Francisco, developed in collaboration with local historian and former San Francisco Chronicle urban design critic, John King, as well as the San Francisco History Center at the San Francisco Public Library, shares key moments of this history though images, objects and ephemera going back over 85 years.
+Destination: San Francisco was developed in collaboration with local historian and former San Francisco Chronicle urban design critic, John King, as well as the San Francisco History Center at the San Francisco Public Library.

 SFO Museum Collection